The Taking of Deborah Logan: Plot

-Mia Hu, Gavin, and Luis are a team of students who want to create a documentary about Deborah Logan, an elderly woman with Alzheimer's disease living with her daughter, Sarah.
-As the film crew records her daily life, Deborah starts to exhibit increasingly bizarre actions that her personal physician states are normal for someone with an aggressive form of Alzheimer's.
-However, cameraman Luis begins to notice that her actions defy normal explanations and expresses concern that something supernatural is occurring.
-Things grow more tense after Luis and Gavin record audio of Deborah speaking in French, talking about sacrifices and snakes.
+Students Mia Hu, Gavin, and Luis starts a project documenting Deborah Logan, an elderly woman with Alzheimer's disease living with her daughter Sarah.
+As they record her daily life, Deborah starts to exhibit increasingly bizarre actions that her personal physician states are normal for someone with an aggressive form of Alzheimer's.
+However, cameraman Luis notices that her actions defy ordinary explanations and expresses concern that something supernatural is at work.

+Things grow tenser after Luis and Gavin record Deborah speaking French about sacrifices and snakes.
 They notice that the line for 337 at her switchboard continually rings; the line belonged to local physician Henri Desjardins, who disappeared after a series of cannibalistic ritualized murders of four young girls.
 Deborah's behavior becomes so extreme that she is hospitalized for her own safety.
 Dismayed, Gavin quits the film.

-The others discover that Desjardins was supposedly trying to recreate an ancient Monacan ritual that would make him immortal but required the deaths of five girls that recently had their first period.
-They wonder whether Deborah is possessed by Desjardins.
-Sarah, Mia and Luis discover that Deborah had unsuccessfully tried to abduct Cara Minetti, a young cancer patient.
-At the hospital, Harris Sredl, Deborah's friend, visits her and she begs him to kill her.
-He tries to comply but is knocked out by the entity possessing her.
-Sarah learns from Harris that years ago, Deborah found out that Desjardins planned to use Sarah as his fifth victim.
-It had prompted her to murder the doctor before he could accomplish his plan, and she buried his body in the yard.
+The others discover that Desjardins was supposedly recreating an ancient Monacan ritual to make himself immortal.
+The ritual required the deaths of five girls who had recently had their first period.
+They suspect Deborah is possessed by Desjardins.
+Sarah, Mia, and Luis discover that Deborah had unsuccessfully tried to abduct Cara Minetti, a young cancer patient.
+At the hospital, Harris Sredl, Deborah's friend, visits her, and she begs him to kill her.
+He tries to comply, but is knocked out by the entity possessing her.

+Harris reveals to Sarah that years ago, Deborah found out that Desjardins planned to use Sarah as his fifth victim.
+To protect Sarah, Deborah murdered Desjardins and buried his body in the yard.
 The group finds the body's remains and tries to burn them, but fails when Desjardins' spirit intervenes.

-Deborah succeeds in abducting Cara and taking her to the location where Desjardins had killed his previous victims.
-After discovering Deborah has gone into the mines, Sheriff Linda Tweed follows behind, only to be killed.
-Sarah and Mia find Deborah as she is trying to swallow Cara's head in a snake-like manner and manage to burn Desjardins' corpse.
-Sarah and the re-conscious Deborah reunite.
-The film then cuts to news footage of reporters stating that Deborah was deemed unfit to stand trial for her crimes and abduction of Cara, her health having deteriorated rapidly in the months following the incident.
-Cara has overcome her cancer and is celebrating her 10th birthday.
-As the reporter begins to wrap up the story, Cara turns to the camera and gives a sinister smile, implying that Desjardins is now possessing her.
+Deborah escapes her restraints, abducts Cara and takes her to the abandoned mine where the previous victims were killed.
+Sheriff Linda Tweed pursues her, only to be killed.
+When Sarah and Mia find Deborah, she is trying to swallow Cara's head in a snake-like manner.
+They manage to burn Desjardins' corpse and Deborah became herself again, the possession apparently ended.

+Some time later, news footage shows that Deborah was deemed unfit to stand trial for her crimes, her health having deteriorated rapidly following the incident.
+Cara, now cancer-free, celebrates her 10th birthday.
+As the reporter wraps up the story, Cara smiles sinisterly, implying she is now possessed by Desjardins, who has completed the ritual.